 Committees:

-The president shall designate at least 60 days before the next annual meeting three members, including a chairperson, who shall propose a slate of candidates for officers and directors to be filled at the annual meeting.
+The president shall designate, at least 60 days before the next annual meeting, three members, including a chairperson, who shall propose a slate of candidates for officers and directors to be filled at the annual meeting.
 Nominations may also be made from the floor at said meeting.
 No incumbent officer or member of the board shall be a member of this committee.
 Prior to the annual meeting the committee will prepare paper ballots listing the proposed slate, leaving spaces for nominations from the floor.